wwiecek/wwiecek.github.io/index.md

 # Witold Więcek

-_Bayesian statistician and independent consultant --- based in London --- Research Fellow at **London School of Economics (STICERD)** --- Consultant for **Certara** (pharmacometrics and health economics consulting) --- Scientific Collaborator at **Hasselt University** (Centre for Statistics)_
+_Bayesian statistician and consultant based in London_

-**Short bio:** I studied Mathematics (BSci, MSci, AGH Kraków), specialising in algorithmic theory, graph theory, probability.
-I did my PhD in Bayesian statistics at University of Hasselt (Belgium).
+**Short bio:** I studied Mathematics (BSci 2012, MSci 2014 at AGH), specialising in algorithmic theory, graph theory, probability.
+I have a PhD in Bayesian statistics (UHasselt).
 [My thesis](https://ibiostat.be/publications/phd/witoldwiecek.pdf) was on hierarchical modelling (focus on meta-analyses) and Bayesian networks.
-With Certara (since Sept 2014) I work on analyses that inform real-world effectiveness of treatments.
-This includes predictive, patient-level modelling (incl.
-PK/PD), (network) meta-analyses, infectious disease models (influenza), survival analysis.
-I also worked on PK/PD, PBPK, esp. in the context of checmical risk assessment.
-With LSE (since May 2018), I work on Bayesian inference for modelling heterogeneity in treatment effects with with [Rachael Meager (STICERD)](https://sites.google.com/view/rachaelmeager/home).
-I'm working on [a new R package for evidence synthesis](https://github.com/wwiecek/baggr/) with [Stan](https://mc-stan.org/) and also various research projects in development economics: in particular a hierarchical Bayesian model for a poverty alleviation study, with Andrew Gelman (Columbia University) and Dean Karlan (Northwestern Uni) as project advisors.
+My research work is currently funded by [Schmidt Futures](https://schmidtfutures.com/) and focused on developing [Bayesian meta-analysis methods](https://github.com/wwiecek/baggr/) together with [Rachael Meager (LSE)](https://sites.google.com/view/rachaelmeager/home).
+I also have a few ongoing research projects in academia in the UK and the US.
+I split my time between research and consulting work in healthcare at Certara, where I use Bayesian models to inform real-world effectiveness of treatments, model patient outcomes, do epidemiological modelling (influenza, recently COVID), use Bayesian inference for risk assessment.

 links: [GitHub](https://github.com/wwiecek), [LinkedIn](https://www.linkedin.com/in/witold-wiecek-308089126/), CV

-## Recent projects/talks/papers (Dec 2019)
+## Some ongoing projects (spring 2020)

+- Improving Bayesian meta-analysis methods (Schmidt Futures grant with Rachael Meager at LSE), with special focus on economics
+    + [baggr](https://github.com/wwiecek/baggr) ; R package for Bayesian meta-analyses and hierarchical models with [Stan](https://mc-stan.org/)
+	+ The package is [available on CRAN](https://cran.r-project.org/web/packages/baggr/index.html) and updated regularly.
+- Bayesian inference for modelling heterogeneity in treatment effects in a poverty alleviation program, with Rachael Meager (LSE), Andrew Gelman (Columbia), Dean Karlan and Christopher Udry (Northwestern)
+- Bayesian models and inference for assessing impact of water chlorination on infant mortality, a project with Michael Kremer and Brandon Tan at Harvard
+- COVID-19 modelling for evaluating pharmaceutical interventions; a Gates Therapeutics Accelerator/Certara project
+    + For now a prototype of a Shiny app is [in public domain](https://github.com/certara/covid19epi)
-* Modelling cyclical structures in Bayesian networks:
+- Modelling cyclical structures in Bayesian networks with [graph_sampler](http://www.nongnu.org/graphsampler/) Frederic Bois (INERIS) and Ghislaine Gayraud (UTC Compiegne)
+    + Theory paper is in submission, pre-print available at [arXiv](<https://arxiv.org/abs/1906.04992>)
-    * Dec 2019: [a talk on the cyclical structures in graph_sampler at CMStatistics 2019](https://www.dropbox.com/s/5848p24vy2942ap/ercim_wwiecek_graph_sampler.pdf?dl=1) conference in London
+    + Dec 2019: [a talk on the cyclical structures in graph_sampler at CMStatistics 2019](https://www.dropbox.com/s/5848p24vy2942ap/ercim_wwiecek_graph_sampler.pdf?dl=1) conference in London
-    * Jul 2019: theory paper is in submission, pre-print available at [arXiv](<https://arxiv.org/abs/1906.04992>)
-    * May 2019: *graph_sampler* has been ported to R (still work in progress): see [here](<https://github.com/wwiecek/rgraphsampler>)
+    + May 2019: *graph_sampler* has been ported to R (still work in progress): see [here](<https://github.com/wwiecek/rgraphsampler>)
+	+ graph_sampler is open-source (GNU Savannah) software written by F. Bois in C; it can be used for inferring Bayesian network structure, and includes an efficient MCMC sampler over discrete space of graphs
-* Work with European Food Safety Authority (via Certara) on chemical risk assessment
+- Work with European Food Safety Authority (via Certara) on supporting chemical risk assessment with Bayesian modelling
+    + Apr 2020: Submitted a third manuscript on using the Bayesian methods for RA meat-analysis
     + Sept 2019: The theory paper on meta-analysis has been published in _Computational Toxicology_: see the citation below
     + 11 July 2019: [Workshop presentation at ISOP Paris](https://www.dropbox.com/s/i5grx70cmkmb0y0/paris_workshop_11july.pdf?dl=0)
 	+ 8 Feb 2019: [Seminar at Hasselt University Center for Statistics](https://www.dropbox.com/s/5pr4p7ct5bxc4c2/hasselt_seminar_8feb.html?dl=1) on meta-analyses in food/drug safety
-    + Sept 2018: [EFSA Conference poster on TKPlate](https://drive.google.com/open?id=1aFVlBTc8oDMedJHXg9jj6rh2HpyHUi9D) (TK modelling GUI)
+    + Sept 2018: [EFSA Conference](https://drive.google.com/open?id=1aFVlBTc8oDMedJHXg9jj6rh2HpyHUi9D) (TK modelling GUI -- poster)
-* Short presentation on [real world evidence in pharma research & medical publishing](https://drive.google.com/open?id=1sX87rBcz6UvoWoiEW0of2KaswV2O2BaH), from a discussion panel at European meeting for International Society for Medical Publication Professionals (via Analytica Laser/Certara)

-## Ongoing projects in the public domain

-* [baggr](https://github.com/wwiecek/baggr) ; R package for meta-analyses with Stan; not yet on CRAN
-* [graph_sampler](http://www.nongnu.org/graphsampler/) with Frederic Bois (INERIS) and Ghislaine Gayraud (UTC Compiegne); open-source (GNU Savannah) software in C for inferring Bayesian network structure, including efficient MCMC sampler over discrete space of graphs; also an [R package](<https://github.com/wwiecek/rgraphsampler>)
-* [rgraphsampler](https://github.com/wwiecek/rgraphsampler) is an R package prototype (it works but it's also raw) that allows to run the _graph sampler_ code inside R
-* [httkgui/TKPlate](https://zenodo.org/record/2548850) with European Food Safety Authority; R package including Shiny app - a raw prototype for a graphical user interface for running generic toxicokinetic models, including ODE TK models in C; also on my GitHub
+	+ [httkgui/TKPlate](https://zenodo.org/record/2548850) R package including Shiny app - a raw prototype for a graphical user interface for running generic toxicokinetic models
+- Network meta-analysis for survival curves
-* [survivalnma](<https://github.com/certara/survivalnma>) is a limited release of an R package I built internally at Certara for network meta-analyses of survival data (such as occurs in oncology), aimed at improving health technology assessment models
+    + [survivalnma](<https://github.com/certara/survivalnma>) is a limited release of an R package I built internally at Certara for network meta-analyses of survival data (such as occurs in oncology), aimed at improving health technology assessment models
+	+ A methods poster is available within the repo.

+The rest of my consulting work is not available publically.

-## Publications 2016-2019
+## Recent publications

 My Hasselt PhD is available [online](https://ibiostat.be/publications/phd/witoldwiecek.pdf).

 * Wiecek, Witold, Jean-Lou Dorne, Nadia Quignot, Camille Bechaux, and Billy Amzal.
 ‘A Generic Bayesian Hierarchical Model for the Meta-Analysis of Human Population Variability in Kinetics and Its Applications in Chemical Risk Assessment’.
 Computational Toxicology 12 (November 2019): 100106. <https://doi.org/10.1016/j.comtox.2019.100106>.
 * (arXiv only) Wiecek, Witold, Frederic Y. Bois, and Ghislaine Gayraud.
 ‘Structure Learning of Bayesian Networks Involving Cyclic Structures’.
 ArXiv:1906.04992 [Stat], 12 June 2019. <http://arxiv.org/abs/1906.04992>.
 * Quignot, Nadia, Witold Wiecek, Billy Amzal, and Jean-Lou Dorne. _The Yin-Yang of CYP3A4: A Bayesian Meta-Analysis to Quantify Inhibition and Induction of CYP3A4 Metabolism in Humans and Refine Uncertainty Factors for Mixture Risk Assessment._ Archives of Toxicology, October 8, 2018. <https://doi.org/10.1007/s00204-018-2325-6>.
 * Rajaram, Sankarasubramanian, Witold Wiecek, Richard Lawson, Betina T. Blak, Yanli Zhao, Judith Hackett, Robert Brody, Vishal Patel, and Billy Amzal. _Impact of Increased Influenza Vaccination in 2-3-Year-Old Children on Disease Burden within the General Population: A Bayesian Model-Based Approach._ PloS One 12, no. 12 (2017): e0186739. <https://doi.org/10.1371/journal.pone.0186739>.
 * Rajaram, Sankarasubramanian, Witold Wiecek, Richard Lawson, Betina Blak, Yanli Zhao, Judith Hackett, Robert Brody, Tehseen Salimi, Billy Amzal, and Vishal Patel. _A Retrospective Observational Analysis of Post-Pandemic Influenza-Related Outcomes in the United Kingdom, 2010-2014._ Human Vaccines & Immunotherapeutics 14, no. 2 (01 2018): 368–77. <https://doi.org/10.1080/21645515.2017.1403696>.
 * Schmidt, Elvira, Johanna Lister, Monika Neumann, Witold Wiecek, Shuai Fu, Anne-Lise Vataire, Jelena Sostar, Shengnan Huang, and Florence Marteau. _Cabozantinib Versus Standard-of-Care Comparators in the Treatment of Advanced/Metastatic Renal Cell Carcinoma in Treatment-Naïve Patients: A Systematic Review and Network Meta-Analysis._ Targeted Oncology 13, no. 2 (April 2018): 205–16. <https://doi.org/10.1007/s11523-018-0559-0>.
 * Wiecek, Witold, and Helene Karcher. _Nivolumab versus Cabozantinib: Comparing Overall Survival in Metastatic Renal Cell Carcinoma._ PloS One 11, no. 6 (2016): e0155389. <https://doi.org/10.1371/journal.pone.0155389>.

-## Posters

-_(I included only the posters that were abstracted in literature.)_

-__2018-2019__

-* Wiecek, Witold, Nadia Quignot, Billy Amzal, and Jean-Lou Dorne.
-TKPlate: R Package Prototype for TK Models Graphical Interface.
-Zenodo, 2019. <https://doi.org/10.5281/zenodo.2548850>.
-* Dorne, J. -L. C. M., B. Amzal, N. Quignot, W. Wiecek, A. Grech, C. Brochot, R. Beaudouin, et al. “Reconnecting Exposure, Toxicokinetics and Toxicity in Food Safety: OpenFoodTox and TKplate for Human Health, Animal Health and Ecological Risk Assessment.”
-Toxicology Letters, ABSTRACTS of the 54th Congress of the European Societies of Toxicology (EUROTOX 2018) TOXICOLOGY OUT OF THE BOX Brussels, Belgium, 2nd – 5th of September, 2018, 295 (October 10, 2018): S29. <https://doi.org/10.1016/j.toxlet.2018.06.1128>.
-* Dorne, J. -L. C. M., B. Amzal, N. Quignot, W. Wiecek, C. Bechaux, K. Darney, A. Grech, et al. “Developing TK Databases and Tools to Support Food Safety Assessment.”
-Toxicology Letters, ABSTRACTS of the 54th Congress of the European Societies of Toxicology (EUROTOX 2018) TOXICOLOGY OUT OF THE BOX Brussels, Belgium, 2nd – 5th of September, 2018, 295 (October 10, 2018): S5–6. <https://doi.org/10.1016/j.toxlet.2018.06.023>.

-__2015-2017__

-- Amzal, B., W. Wiecek, T. Obadia, and F. Benzaghou. _Interval-Censored Survival Data Analysis: Learnings From Phase Iii Trial In Prostate Cancer._ Value in Health 19, no. 3 (May 1, 2016): A98–99. <https://doi.org/10.1016/j.jval.2016.03.1711>.
-- Karcher, H., W. Wiecek, M. Nikodem, E. Voss, A. Sena, and S. Cepeda. _A NEW TOOL TO AUTOMATE NETWORK META-ANALYSES OF STUDIES EXTRACTED FROM CLINICALTRIALS.GOV._ Value in Health 19, no. 3 (May 1, 2016): A91. <https://doi.org/10.1016/j.jval.2016.03.1823>.
-- Wiecek, W., B. Amzal, S. Bakshi, V. Patel, and T. Van Staa. _Age Related Consultation Rates of Clinically-Diagnosed Influenza And Acute Respiratory Illnesses Observed Through A Network of Gp Practices Across England._ Value in Health 18, no. 7 (November 1, 2015): A579. <https://doi.org/10.1016/j.jval.2015.09.1931>.
-- Wiecek, W., and H. Karcher. _Comparing Cost-Effectiveness Of Emerging Drugs In Advanced Cancer Without Hazard Ratios For Progression._ Value in Health 18, no. 7 (November 1, 2015): A688. <https://doi.org/10.1016/j.jval.2015.09.2551>.
-- Wiecek, W., H. Karcher, B. Amzal, A. Beyer, T. Hoekstra, B. Fasolo, and J. L. Hillege. _Impact of Drug’s Presentation on Patients’ Perception of Treatment’s Risks & Benefits Through New Ordinal Gee Modelling Method: Results from Imi Protect Wp6._ Value in Health 18, no. 7 (November 1, 2015): A484–85. <https://doi.org/10.1016/j.jval.2015.09.1326>.
-- Wiecek, W., M. Nikodem, and H. Karcher. _Meta-Analyses Of Overall Survival In Metastatic Renal Cell Carcinoma._ Value in Health 19, no. 3 (May 1, 2016): A140. <https://doi.org/10.1016/j.jval.2016.03.1660>.
-- Karcher, H., W. Wiecek, R. Casciano, E. Coeytaux, S. Bixer, B. Amzal, and L. Abenhaim. _Evaluating the Impact of PCSK9 Inhibitors on Cardiovascular Disease._ Value in Health 20, no. 9 (October 1, 2017): A630. <https://doi.org/10.1016/j.jval.2017.08.1404>.
+A complete list of my publications and posters is on Google Schoolar / Rrsearch Gate.